stormasm/spanish/verbs/teachme/deber.md

-La muerte debió de ocurrir repentinamente.
+- La muerte debió de ocurrir repentinamente.
-Death must have occurred suddenly.
+- Death must have occurred suddenly.

 ---

-No debes insultarle, no le insultes.
+- No debes insultarle, no le insultes.
-You must not insult him, don't insult him.
+- You must not insult him, don't insult him.
-No debió hacerlo, sin embargo lo hizo.
+- No debió hacerlo, sin embargo lo hizo.
-He should not have done it, however he did it.
+- He should not have done it, however he did it.
-No me debes nada.
+- No me debes nada.
-You don't owe me anything.
+- You don't owe me anything.
-Debes llevarte una tienda pequeña.
-You must take yourself a small store.
-No tome más que las pastillas que debe tomar.
+- No tome más que las pastillas que debe tomar.
-Do not take more pills than you are supposed to.
+- Do not take more pills than you are supposed to.
-Estas pastillas deberían aliviar las palpitaciones.
+- Estas pastillas deberían aliviar las palpitaciones.
-These pills should alleviate the throbbing.
+- These pills should alleviate the throbbing.

-Yo debería haber manejado.
-I should have driven.

-Usted debió haber llamado a la policía immediatamente.
-You should have called the police immediately.
-¿Por qué debería yo contratarlo?
-Why should I hire you?
-Lo deberías copiar.
-You should copy it.
-Lo deberías imprimir.
-You should print it.
-Lo deberías firmar.
-You should sign it.

 ---

+- Yo debería haber manejado.
+- I should have driven.
+- Usted debió haber llamado a la policía immediatamente.
+- You should have called the police immediately.

+---

+- ¿Por qué debería yo contratarlo?
+- Why should I hire you?
+- Lo deberías copiar.
+- You should copy it.
+- Lo deberías imprimir.
+- You should print it.
+- Lo deberías firmar.
+- You should sign it.

+---

 Debe ponerse su cinturón.
 You must wear your belt.
 Estas tareas deberían hacerse cada vez.
 These tasks should be done each time.
 Estas tareas deberían hacerse todos los dÍas.
 These tasks should be done every day.
 Estas tareas deberían hacerse semanalmente.
 These chores should be done weekly.
 Yo debería trabajar
 I ought to work
 Debe haber faltado a tres.
 He probably missed three.
 ¿Deberíamos usar financiamiento de capital?
 Should we use equity financing?
 Puedes/ Deberías estar orgulloso de él.
 You may/should be proud of him.
 Usted debe embalar cada pieza en una caja.
 You must pack each part in a box.
 Debemos prepararnos para lo peor.
 We must prepare for the worst.
 Usted debe crear un archivo nuevo.
 You must create a new file.
 ¿A quién se debe ésto? / ¿Quién tiene la culpa?
 Whose fault is it?
 No debe conducir.
 You are not allowed to drive.
 ¿Debes estar aquí?
 Are you supposed to be here?
 Debemos contener el fuego.
 We must contain the fire.
 Tú debes mostrar el pasaporte en el aeropuerto.
 You have to show the passport at the airport.
 ¿Qué le debo?
 How much do I owe you?
 Usted debe escribir un informe cada mes.
 You must write a report every month.

+---

 Deberá dar pruebas de su valía.
 He should give proof of his worth.
 No debes broncearte todos los días.